Lesson 5: Creating Your LinkedIn Profile

 Creating your profile

-Your profile is the first thing people will see when they find you on LinkedIn.
+Your profile is one of the most important things on LinkedIn, especially because it's the first thing people will see when they find you on the site.
 You should treat your profile as you would a resume, taking the time to make sure it is complete, accurate, and professional.
 LinkedIn also allows you to add things you might not include on a traditional resume, like a profile picture and personal summary.

 Adding profile information

 The process of changing your LinkedIn profile is fairly straightforward.
 Once you understand how to add job entries and edit your education history, it should be much easier to focus on the information itself.

 Watch the video below to see how to create a LinkedIn profile.